elliesch/flipnslide/docs/intro.md

 ## Citation and Attribution

-If you make use of this algorithm, please cite the ICLR 2024 paper:
+If you make use of this algorithm, please cite the companion ML4RS @ ICLR 2024 paper:

     @inproceedings{flipnslide,
       author       = {Ellianna Abrahams and